• Ph.D., History – National University of Singapore (2013)

 • Post Graduate Diploma, Design Thinking and Innovation – Emeritus Institute of Management (2020)

-Benjamin is the Whole School Leader of Learning and Teaching, Extended Essay Coordinator, CAS Advisor, Grade Level Leader, and IBDP History and MYP Individuals & Society Teacher at Prem Tinsulanonda International School in Chiang Mai, Thailand.
+Benjamin is also the Whole School Leader of Learning and Teaching and PBL teacher at Prem Tinsulanonda International School in Chiang Mai, Thailand.
 Benjamin focuses on the ‘lived’ curriculum: on pedagogy, and what classroom practice looks like.
 He thinks about how to develop a culture of active learning, where the boundaries of disciplines start to disappear and learners engage projects that are meaningful and have an impact on themselves, others, and the world.

 Benjamin speaks English and French natively, Spanish fluently, and German, Japanese, and Vietnamese, all at rusty intermediate levels.